raghvendra03/raghvendra03/README.md

 ### Hello People👋

-I'm Raghvendra Murnal, Budding Analytics & Machine Learning Enthusiast.
-I have a professional experience of 5+ years with a demonstrated history of working in the information technology & services industry, Finance and Electrical field.
-I love to gather insights and work with data.
+- I'm Raghvendra Murnal, Budding Analytics & Machine Learning Enthusiast.
+I have a professional experience of 5+ years with a working history in the information technology &         services industry, Finance and Electrical field.
+- I love to gather insights and work with data.
+- I'm a self learner and continously learning Analytics, Data Science, Statistics and Mathematics with ML.
 💻 Currently I 'm working with **Infosys**
 ⌚️ Currently doing 66 Days of Data Challange and updating my journey in here.